UC Santa Cruz Banana Slugs: Mascot

 UCSC's mascot is the banana slug (specifically, Ariolimax dolichophallus).

 In 1970, volleyball team member David Van Cleve created the mascot "Banana Slugs" for the UCSC volleyball team.
 He was concerned that, as sports began to gain in popularity at the institution, a team name or mascot did not exist.
 His roommate, Bob Grindeslug (no relation), silk-screened uniform shirts for the entire volleyball team in preparation for the All-Cal tournament that year.
 After their graduation in 1972, the team name was no longer used until 1974, when the UCSC club soccer team reinvigorated the Banana Slug mascot.
 Three soccer team members, Larry DeGhetaldi, Fred Bicknell, Sven Steinmo and their roommate, Richard Hedges, chose to name the team the Banana Slugs before an All-Cal tournament.
 The team's unusual name was noted by the San Jose Mercury News after the team suffered a humiliating defeat against the San Jose State Spartans.

 In the Fall of 1972, when the club basketball team became formalized (with a coach and expanded schedule), the athletic director at the time, Terry Warner, informed the team that they needed to have a mascot and that it had been chosen to be the Sea Lions.
 The team summarily rejected that name, claiming to not need any mascot.
 Consequently, their uniforms simply said "UCSC" on them and there was no recognized mascot.
 In 1980, when the university began more formally participating in NCAA intercollegiate sports, the then-chancellor and some student athletes declared the mascot to be the sea lions.
 Most students disliked the new mascot and offered an alternative mascot, the banana slug.
 In 1986, students voted via referendum to declare the banana slug the official mascot of UCSC – a vote the chancellor refused to honor, arguing that only athletes should choose the mascot.
 When a poll of athletes showed that they, too, wanted to be Slugs, the chancellor relented.

-A chemistry major UC Berkeley transfer student to UCSC asked student activities for some service projects for Porter College.
-She was made the first Porter College mural committee chairperson and was asked to represent Porter College to the Mascot Committee at the time.
-She had a good background in student government and had some experience as an amateur Parliamentarian.
-A few mascot meetings were held, perhaps without quorum, and the Porter College representative was lobbied by the athletes and the science professors.